 Heavy reinvestments in its business have increased CTRP’s debt burden.
 As a result, CTRP’s leverage ratios have also increased.

-Expedia’s EBITDA margins are expected to increase to 19% in 2016 and then rise to 21% in 2017.
-As a result, EBITDA growth is expected to increase to 42% and 27% in 2016 and 2017, respectively.
+CTRP’s EBITDA margins are expected to rise to 14% in 2016 and to 21% in 2017.
+EBITDA growth is, however, expected to slow to 153% and 122% in 2016 and 2017.